Canadian Confederation: Charlottetown Conference

 The Charlottetown Conference began on September 1, 1864.
 Since the agenda for the meeting had already been set, the delegation from the Province of Canada was initially not an official part of the Conference.
 The issue of Maritime Union was deferred and the Canadians were formally allowed to join and address the Conference.

-No minutes from the Charlottetown Conference survive, but we do know Cartier and Macdonald presented arguments in favour of a union of the three colonies; Alexander Tilloch Galt presented the Province of Canada's proposals on the financial arrangements of such a union; and George Brown presented a proposal for what form a united government might take.
+No minutes from the Charlottetown Conference survive, but it is known Cartier and Macdonald presented arguments in favour of a union of the three colonies, Alexander Tilloch Galt presented the Province of Canada's proposals on the financial arrangements of such a union, and George Brown presented a proposal for what form a united government might take.
 The Canadian delegation's proposal for the governmental system involved: